Our Verdict

 The handle has a nice rubber grip and is ergonomic with a circular design, not a thin handle.
 The sides widen somewhat, so it is more comfortable to scoop it under your elbow.
 We like it more than most.

 This canopy is smaller than most.
-It is durable and didn't snag when you ran an open paperclip across the fabric.
+It is durable and didn't snag when we ran an open paperclip across the fabric.

 Shell